andreapetrozzi/progetto_03_reactjs/README.md

 Create a React application from that project and manage its state in Redux.

 Features:

 1. Rewrite the application using React, keeping the current functionality unchanged (don't forget the routes to manage the three main screens and the search function in the sidebar)

 2. Once complete, install the packages needed to implement Redux By clicking on a song, the name and details should appear in the "music player", the section at the bottom of the page showing the listening controls (uses Redux)

 3. Next to each song you will need to add the functionality to "Like" the song.
    From then on, whenever the song appears, the "like" status should reflect the one saved in Redux

-     [EXTRA] Save the search results you get from the APIs to the Redux store as well [EXTRA] The ability to add songs to other playlists than the regular play queue
+Save the search results you get from the APIs to the Redux store as well The ability to add songs to other playlists than the regular play queue

 ### Sceen Homepage
 ![Cattura_2](https://user-images.githubusercontent.com/98649610/216810822-a2d823e9-db38-46a0-abd9-b26a615c14cb.JPG)

-Comincia partendo dall’applicazione Spotify che trovi in fondo a questa pagina.
-Oggi i tuoi compiti saranno quelli di creare un’applicazione React da quel progetto e gestirne lo stato in Redux.

-Features:
-    1. Riscrivi l’applicazione utilizzando React, mantenendo le funzionalità attuali invariate (non dimenticare le rotte per gestire le tre schermate principali e la funzione di ricerca nella sidebar)

-    2. Una volta completata, installa i pacchetti necessari per implementare Redux Cliccando una canzone, il nome e i dettagli dovranno apparire nel “player musicale”, la sezione in fondo alla pagina che mostra i controlli di ascolto (usa Redux)

-    3. Accanto ad ogni canzone dovrai aggiungere la funzionalità per mettere “Mi piace” alla canzone.
-       Da quel momento in avanti, qualunque volta la canzone apparirà, lo stato del “mi piace” dovrà riflettere quello salvato in Redux

-    [EXTRA] Salva nello store Redux anche i risultati di ricerca che ottieni dalle API [EXTRA] La possibilità di aggiungere canzoni ad altre playlist rispetto alla coda di riproduzione normale

 Search
 Parameter: query